KseniiaRyuma/HCM_to_EBS_integration/oic300a.md

 ![](images/500b/image020a.png)

-- In the expression builder you will drag and drop it to _Expression_ window the `EmployeeNewHireFeedFeed_Update` array that is coming  from the HCM.
+- In the expression builder you will drag and drop it to _Expression_ window the `EmployeeNewHireFeedFeed_Update` array that is coming from HCM.
 Your expression at the end should look like `count($Get-Atom-Feed/nsmpr3:EmployeeNewHireFeedResponse/nsmpr3:EmployeeNewHireFeed_UpdateSet)`

 ![](images/500b/image020b.png)
 ![](images/500b/image020c.png)